 - (a) City Council.
-No Person shall be employed by the City who is related to any member of the City Council within the third (3rd) degree of affinity or consanguinity. - (b) Department Supervisor.
-No Person shall be employed by the City in a department if the Person is related to the City Manager or the department supervisor within the third (3rd) degree of affinity or consanguinity. - (c) Preexisting Employment.
+No Person shall be employed by the City who is a relative of any member of the City Council within the third (3rd) degree of affinity or consanguinity. - (b) Preexisting Employment.
 The prohibitions of this Section do not apply to a Person who was employed by the City more than six (6) months prior.